 Also, Boeing Company design researcher Rachelle N. Ornan-Stone told News Corp the ‘electronically dimmable’ windows will come complete with ‘five levels of darkness’.

-As well as sleep lighting, airlines are incuding LED mood lighting.
+As well as sleep lighting, airlines are including LED mood lighting.
 LEDs come in millions of slightly different colours, which create different moods.
 In the US, Virgin America has adopted soft lighting with a pink and purple palette, to help calm passengers during the boarding process.

 Brussels Airlines recently unveiled “Amare” aircraft that has special mood lighting in the aircraft cabin.
 To get everyone in the right atmosphere, the Tomorrowland Hymn by Hans Zimmer is played every time travellers board Amare.